German American School

 The German American School of Portland, Oregon, offers a dual language program in German and English for preschool to 5th grade.
 It is one of the six schools in the United States accredited by the Federal Republic of Germany's Zentralstelle für das Auslandsschulwesen, Federal Office of Administration.
 170 students from 25 nations attend school each day.
 The school offers full day and half day options for preschool, before-school care, extended care, after school programs, and music lessons on site.
-It is located at 3900 SW Murray Blvd., Beaverton, Oregon.
+It is located at 3900 SW Murray Blvd., in the Portland suburb of Beaverton, Oregon.

 Preschoolers and kindergartners are introduced to the German language as a part of creative and playful activities, so that they are comfortable with bilingual instruction as they enter the first grade.
 Classes are also offered for adults.
 Upon completion of the fifth grade, students are eligible to attend a partner school, Gilkey International Middle School, of the French American International School, which offers German-language instruction in language arts and social studies.

 On Saturdays, the school rents out its facility to a German Immersion Saturday school that is named for Sophie Scholl, a young woman who resisted the Nazis.

 In 2006, the 4th, 5th, and 6th graders of the German American School were among 100 winning schools in a poetry contest, and were awarded a free trip to Europe their German poems about soccer.

 In 2011, the German-American School opened its SolarLab and solar panel displays to the public.